patrickhno/bandit/README.md

 Copyright © 1998-1999 RealityMakers Entertainment AS
 Copyright © 2000-2003 WAPFactory.net AS
-Copyright © 2004-2014 WF's founders, Patrick Hanevold, Ali Emasoudi, Øystein Strai Spetalen, and the thousands of shareholders in WF.
+Copyright © 2004-2014 WF's founders, Patrick Hanevold, Ali Emasoudi, Øystein Stray Spetalen, and the thousands of shareholders in WF.